VasileDurlesteanu/Diary2021/README.md

 - Catch Off By One Errors When Using Indexing
 - Use Caution When Reinitializing Variables Inside a Loop
 - Prevent Infinite Loops with a Valid Terminal Condition

-#### Basic Data Structures
-- Use an Array to Store a Collection of Data
-- Access an Array's Contents Using Bracket Notation
-- Add Items to an Array with push() and unshift()
-- Remove Items from an Array with pop() and shift()
-- Remove Items Using splice()
-- Add Items Using splice()
-- Copy Array Items Using slice()

 ### 30th of June
 - Check For Mixed Grouping of Characters